 Strengths and limitations

-A small participant sample from long-stay wards within a single hospital limits the generalisability of the findings, including how the findings might suit acute hospital settings.
+A small participant sample from long-stay wards within a single hospital limits the generalisability of the findings, including how the findings might suit acute hospital settings; the sample was mostly nursing assistants and of White British ethnicity.
 There is no recommended design for dementia services, so staffing and resources vary widely across wards (Hermann et al., 2015; Royal College of Psychiatrists, 2017).
 Ward priorities and available resources in this setting are likely to differ from acute wards.
 The findings need replication with a larger sample from across different hospital sites.
 Participants volunteered to take part in the interviews, therefore, bias might have been introduced from a non-representative sample, meaning the findings could represent a limited viewpoint.
 Finally, the descriptions of emotion-focused practice given here need to be evaluated against objective outcomes, including patient wellbeing and medication use (Handley et al., 2017), before they inform changes made to hospital practice.
 The study had a number of strengths: interviews were conducted within the hospital during ward shifts to improve the applicability of the findings to real-world practice; multiple coders of the interview data and the use of independent audit strengthened the analysis and attempted to improve the reliability and validity of the findings.
 The findings are presented as recommended actions for hospital staff, as described personally by nursing staff, as has been missing from the literature (Dewing and Dijk, 2014; Crowther et al., 2018, Innes et al., 2016, Surr et al., 2016).

 Declaration of Conflicting Interests